Home | Benchmarks | Categories | Atom Feed

 Four of Maxar's Satellites have provided the imagery available in these image sets.
 Every image's metadata contains the platform / satellite name used to take the photo.

 GeoEye-1 (GE01) was built by General Dynamics and launched by Boeing in 2008.
-It was expected to run for 7 years but it still running to this day, 15 years later.
+It was expected to run for 7 years but it is still running to this day, 15 years later.
 It's located 673 KM above the Earth's surface and can capture 41 cm panchromatic imagery and 165 cm multispectral imagery.

 WorldView-2 (WV02) was built by Ball Aerospace and launched by Boeing in 2009.
-It was expected to run for ~7 years but it still running to this day, 14 years later.
+It was expected to run for ~7 years but it is still running to this day, 14 years later.
 It's located 772 KM above the Earth's surface and can capture 46 cm panchromatic imagery and 184 cm eight-band multispectral imagery.
 It can take a photograph of anywhere on early every 1.1 days.
 This satellite was hit by space debris in 2016 but Maxar deemed the damage to be minimal.

 WorldView-3 (WV03) was built by Ball Aerospace and launched by Lockheed Martin in 2014.
-It was expected to run for ~7 years but it still running to this day, 9 years later.
+It was expected to run for ~7 years but it is still running to this day, 9 years later.
 It's located 619 KM above the Earth's surface and can capture 31 cm panchromatic imagery, 124 cm eight-band multispectral imagery, 370 cm short wave infrared imagery and 3000 cm CAVIS (Clouds, Aerosols, Vapors, Ice, and Snow) data imagery.
 This satellite took a photo of the Landsat 8 satellite last year.

 WorldView-4 (WV04) was built by Lockheed Martin and launched in 2016.
 In 2019, it failed and it re-entered the Earth's Atmosphere over New Zealand in late 2021.
-It's was located 613 KM above the Earth's surface and could capture 31 cm panchromatic imagery, 124 cm multispectral imagery, 450-800 nm panchromatic wavelengths and 450-920 nm multispectral imagery.
+It was located 613 KM above the Earth's surface and could capture 31 cm panchromatic imagery, 124 cm multispectral imagery, 450-800 nm panchromatic wavelengths and 450-920 nm multispectral imagery.

 Imagery Metadata